rubelw/terraform-validator/README.md

     return violating_volumes
 ```

--   Test the rule by creating a cloudformation template without the
+-   Test the rule by creating a terraform template without the
     necessary tags and testing

 ``` {.sourceCode .console}